I’m guessing that you’ve been wondering why your dog lays down when another dog approaches.

 Since they can’t talk, they have to express themselves through their actions.

-Some are more telling than others, while some signals problems that you need to resolve.
+Some are more telling than others, while some signal problems that you need to resolve.

 There are lots of resources available to help you out, including this article from AKC.